Chinawal: Violence

-In June 2010, a poster of Dr. Babasaheb Ambedkar was torn and in a subsequent riot, four police constables and two villagers were injured.
+In June 2010, a poster of Babasaheb Ambedkar was torn and in a subsequent riot, four police constables and two villagers were injured.

 In September 2002, a minor riot broke out between the two communities of the village during the Ganesh visarjan procession, but no serious injuries or death were reported.

-There are no dangerous wild animals or jungle surrounding the village.
-All the land is cultivated.
-In March 2011, farmers sighted a tiger in the farms of Chinawal village, which created much panic among the farmers.
-Forest officers tried to track the tiger by his pug-marks and GPS, but couldn't locate him.
+In March 2011, farmers sighted a tiger in the farms of Chinawal, causing panic among the farmers.
+Forest officers tried to track the tiger by his pug-marks and GPS, but could not locate him.